nextcloud/documentation/developer_manual/app/vcategories.rst

 .. code-block:: php

   <?php
-  if(\OC_VCategories::isEmpty('contact')) {
+  // Test if any categories are saved for this object type if(\OC_VCategories::isEmpty('contact')) {
+	// If not, instantiate an OC_VCategories object
     $categorymgr = new \OC_VCategories('contact');
     $cards = array();
+    // Loop through all the users contacts and save key/value pairs
-    foreach(VCard::all() as $contact) {
+    // containing the id and the vCard data in an array foreach(VCard::all() as $contact) {
         $cards[] = array($contact['id'], $contact['carddata']);
     }
+    // Let the OC_VCategories object extract all categories
+    // and save them to the database (indicated by the second argument being true)
     $categorymgr->rescan($cards, true);
   }
   ?>